Mengjiao0714/biosensequality/Interpretation/Interpretation.md

 ## Facility Summary

 The function will return one .xlsx file for each facility that is in the data you pulled.
-This will have four tabs: facility information, required nulls, optional nulls, and invalids.
+This will have eleven tabs: facility information and timeliness report, required nulls, optional nulls, invalids, batch information, race and ethnicity, patient location, other patient information (insurance company, patient class, age group, etc), facility type and diagnosis code, chief complaint text, and validity of date time format.

 ### Facility Information

-Here is an example of what the tab looks like, with information about the facility masked with "XXXXXXX":
+Here is an example of what the facility information tab looks like, with information about Stormont-Vail:

 <img src="https://github.com/Mengjiao0714/biosensequality/blob/master/Interpretation/Facility_Summary_FacInfo.PNG" alt="hi" class="inline"/>

 The rows each list different summary information about the facility.
-Column A will list the HL7 segments that this information is taken from (the guide for these HL7 segments are found at [the CDC's NSSP data dictionary](https://www.cdc.gov/nssp/biosense/docs/NSSP-Data-Dictionary.xlsx)), while Column B lists the field name, and Column C lists the value.
-Note that the dates for messages represented in this file are at the bottom; the range for both when patients visited and when the records arrived to the BioSense Platform are listed.
+Column 1 will list the HL7 segments that this information is taken from (the guide for these HL7 segments are found at [the CDC's NSSP data dictionary](https://www.cdc.gov/nssp/biosense/docs/NSSP-Data-Dictionary.xlsx)), while Column 2 lists the field name, and Column 3 lists the value.
+The dates for patient visit time represented in this file are 2018-08-10 to 2018-08-17.
+During these 8 days, there are 1296 visits in total and 162 visit per day on average.
-### Timeliness
+### Timeliness Report

 <img src="https://github.com/Mengjiao0714/biosensequality/blob/master/Interpretation/Facility_Summary_Timeliness.PNG" alt="hi" class="inline"/>